neofuture/Framework/README.md

     6. Ability to have full screen windows that fit within the desktop space.
     7. Customisable controls.
     8. Always on top mode.
-    9. Alerted window control (make window flash red programatically)
+    9. Alerted window control (make window flash red programatically).
     10. Window labels which will show on the toolbar tab.
     11. Tabless windows, show a window without it having a toolbar tab.
     12. Ability to set Minimum window dimensions.